-A common roadblock an independent insurance producer faces is how to complete Anti-Money Laundering Training (AML) in order to get contracted to sell life insurance.
+A common roadblock an independent insurance producer faces is how to complete Anti-Money Laundering Training (AML) in order to get contracted to sell life insurance or annuities.

-You’re here because someone told you that you need to complete your AML training, or, you’re new to the business and need to get your AML training completed in order to get contracted to sell life insurance.
+You’re here because someone told you that you need to complete your AML training program refresher course, or, you’re new to the business and need to get your AML training completed for the first time in order to get contracted to sell life insurance.

-There are two very quick and simple ways to complete your AML training so you can keep selling life insurance.
+There are two very quick and simple ways to complete your AML training so you can keep selling life insurance with various insurance carriers.

 “The purpose of the AML rules is to help detect and report suspicious activity, including the predicate offenses to money laundering and terrorist financing, such as securities fraud and market manipulation.”